 Giving your pet jobs such as herding animals can benefit their overall well-being.
 They also enjoy puzzles, races, agility courses, and toys that will have multiple functions.
 This will keep your dog from destructive behaviors that can take over if they become bored.
 Unfortunately, boredom is one of this dog’s personality quirks.

-If they are not given the proper attention and daily activity, they will quickly turn their energies into behaviors that are not appropriate.
+If your Malamute Husky Mix is not given the proper attention and daily activity, they will quickly turn their energies into behaviors that are not appropriate.
 They have been known to chew, dig, burrow, and engage in other behaviors that will leave you shaking your head.

 As a very intelligent animal, the Alaskan Malamute and Siberian Husky mix are well able to be trained in the field of obedience, housebreaking, and behavioral commands.
 That being said, they have a stubborn streak and independent nature that can make training a little bit more difficult.
 Most Alusky pet parents have found that patience and an early start are the best way to get the job done.

 The Alusky is eager to please their owners, but they require a pack leader and a firm hand.
 We did mention above that this particular canine has a good memory.
 This is particularly important when it comes to training.
 Aggression or violence towards the dog will be remembered long after the time has passed.
 Not only will it not aid you in their proper training, but they are less likely to follow your commands.

 Like most independent dogs with a dominant nature, setting yourself up as the leader is important from the get-go.
 You need to have patience and time, as well.
 Positive reinforcement and a reward system are very effective with this breed, too.

 If trained early and properly, the Alusky will make a great family pet.
 Their overall intelligence will allow them to pick up tricks and obedience training quickly, plus it will allow them to interact freely with children, pets, and other people.